What to Pack for the Mountains in Winter and Summer: The Ultimate Guide

 • toilet paper.

-Always bring personal documents such as your passport, driving licence or national ID card.
-Keep money and payment cards safe, ideally in a waterproof pouch (like the Ferrino Busta).
-Don’t forget your insurance documents if you have travel insurance, and contact information for emergency services.
+Always carry personal documents such as your ID card, driving licence or passport.
+Keep your money and bank cards safe, ideally in a waterproof pouch (such as the Ferrino Busta).
+And don’t forget your insurance policy if you’ve taken out travel insurance, along with the contact details for the local mountain rescue services.

-You might also find the following handy on a mountain trip:
+You might also find the following useful in the mountains:

-💡 TIP: Read our guide to portable coffee makers.
+💡 TIP: Read our article about travel coffee makers.

-If you’re heading on a summer mountain vacation, it’s important to bring gear that ensures comfort and safety.
-The basics include lightweight and breathable clothing that wicks away sweat, but don’t forget warmer layers too, as mountain weather can be unpredictable.
+If you’re planning a summer trip to the mountains, it’s important to bring gear that keeps you comfortable and safe.
+The foundation is lightweight, breathable clothing that wicks away sweat well – but don’t forget warmer layers too, because mountain weather can be unpredictable.

 Clothing

-In summer, it’s important to wear lightweight, breathable materials that wick moisture well and dry quickly.
-But layering is still essential – the base layer should be functional, the second layer light and insulating (such as the Zulu Ore fleece) and the outer layer should protect against rain and wind.
+In summer it’s important to dress in lightweight, breathable materials that wick away sweat and dry quickly.
+But layering is still essential – the base layer should be functional, the second layer light and insulating (such as the functional Zulu Ore hoodie), and the outer layer should protect you from rain and wind.

-Don’t forget a hat or cap to protect you from the sun.
-It’s also a good idea to bring a spare t-shirt and socks so you can change after a strenuous hike.
-And if you’re planning to cycle, don’t forget cycling clothing (check this out for complete cycling gear).
+Also remember a hat to protect you from the sun.
+It’s a good idea to carry a spare T-shirt and socks too, so you can change after a demanding hike.
+And if you’re planning to cycle, don’t forget your cycling clothing (take a look here for a complete cycling kit).

-If you’re planning hikes in the mountains, you’ll need proper hiking boots.
-Footwear should be comfortable, breathable and, above all, have a sturdy sole that provides stability even on uneven terrain.
+If you plan to do some hiking in the mountains, you won’t get far without suitable hiking boots.
+Your footwear should be comfortable, breathable and, above all, have a sturdy sole that gives you stability even on uneven terrain.

-An excellent choice are the lightweight trekking boots Asolo Tahoe LTH GTX or the high-ankle Aku Alterra Lite Mid GTX boots.
+A great choice is the lightweight Asolo Tahoe LTH GTX trekking boots or the high-cut Aku Alterra Lite Mid GTX.

-Your boots should also be well broken in so they don’t pinch or cause blisters on long hikes.
-Don’t forget socks too – ideally made from functional materials that help prevent chafing and keep your feet dry.
+Your boots should also be well broken in, so they don’t pinch or cause blisters during long walks.
+And don’t forget socks, ideally made from a functional material that helps prevent chafing and keeps your feet dry.

 Asolo Tahoe LTH GTX trekking boots